allure-framework/allure-csharp/src/Allure.Net.Sdk/README.md

 route ID.
 The endpoint uses the runtime's standard operations and serializer by default; `UseOperations`, endpoint-level `ConfigureSerialization`, and `UseParameterSerializer` are available for specialized bridges.

+### Out-of-process endpoints

+`Allure.Net.Sdk` currently provides registration support only for in-process endpoints.
+Integrations that communicate with the runtime across a process boundary must implement `Allure.Abstractions.IAllureRuntimeEndpoint` and `Allure.Abstractions.IAllureRuntimeRoute`, then install the route with `Allure.Runtime.AllureRuntimeRouter.Install`.

+The integration is responsible for the transport, request routing, serialization, availability checks, and resource cleanup.
+Keep the `IDisposable` returned by `Install` and dispose it when the integration shuts down to remove the route.

 ## Customize runtime components